nathanrw/nathanrw.github.io/src/content/posts/20230407_monogame_on_mac/index.md

 tool [mojoshader][mojoshader] to transate HLSL shaders into GLSL in the `Desktop.GL` backend, which is the default cross-platform desktop backend.

-This tool only works only works on Windows.
+This tool only works on Windows.
 On Linux and Mac, shader compilation requires Wine.
 When the environment variable `MGFXC_WINE_PATH` is detected, the MonoGame effect compiler will re-invoke itself via a `dotnet` installed in the Wine prefix at that path.

 The setup script creates this Wine prefix and adds a line to `.profile` and `.zprofile` to create that environment variable.
 The MonoGame project template